FiazBinSayeed/Build-Financial-Projections/README.md

-# Free-Cash-Flows
+# Build-Financial-Projections
-Calculate historical growth rates and margin, as well as project out future free cash flows for any publicly traded company.
+Calculate historical growth rates and margin, as well as project out future free cash flows based on key assumptions for any publicly traded company.